6 Questions with Our Trusted M&A Advisors

 Meet Our M&A Advisors

-Our M&A advisors are consultant focused, providing strategy and planning options for a potential seller.
+Our M&A advisors are consultant-focused, providing strategy and planning options to potential sellers.

 Marla DiCarlo is an accomplished business consultant with more than 28 years of professional accounting experience.
 As co-owner and CEO of Raincatcher, she brings in her background working for an M&A and Investment group that specialized in purchase, capitalization, and management of real estate and businesses in various sectors.
 She has worked with groups such as Credit Suisse First Boston, ISS Group, Venture West Group, and Madison Dearborn Partners.

-Jason Thomas is a Senior Business Broker who partners with entrepreneurs and business owners to help source the best win-win deal for all parties.
-After spending nearly a decade in the real estate sales and development industry, Jason knows what it truly takes to get a large transaction through the finish line; hard work, communication, and the ability to connect with your clients.
+Jason has more than 15 years of business and transaction experience focused on the lower-middle market and commercial real estate development.
+He partners with entrepreneurs and business owners to help source the best win-win deal for all parties.
+A serial entrepreneur himself, Jason both understands first-hand the challenges that business owners face, and he truly knows what it takes to get a large transaction through the finish line: hard work, communication, and the ability to connect with your clients.

 Our experts have used their decades of experience to answer the most important questions related to M&A advisors.